Graduate School Scholarships and Resources for Asian American Students

 Amount: Up to $10,000

-Eligibility: U.S. minority graduate students planning to attend a full-time MBA program.
+Eligibility: U.S. minority graduate students are eligible who plan to attend a full-time MBA program.
 Specific responsibilities and requirements of fellows include:

 After you’ve identified scholarships that could be a good fit for you, the next step is to make your application stand out.
 Selection committees could be reviewing hundreds of applications.
 Your application is your chance to speak directly to the people making the decisions.
 Consider these elements and how they might enrich your application and help you set yourself apart from the crowd.